Using Markdown to format content in Whitehall publisher.

 For more information about attachments see the creating and editing content section.

 Blockquote Markdown should only be used for news stories and case studies.
-Don’t use blockquotes in speeches.
+Do not use blockquotes in speeches.

 In news and case studies: